 - You must complete and sign the transfer portion of the title, even if the vessel is a gift.
 If the title was previously transferred to you, you could not use the same title to transfer ownership.
 Instead, you must apply for a new title certificate to transfer using an Application for Title Only, or MV-82TON.

 - If you do not have a previous bill of sale, you must present proof of ownership accepted by the state.
 The original title will do for a vessel model year 1987 or newer or any registered boat at least 14 feet long.
-If the registration is lost and no duplicate is available, a Certification of NY State Registration for Transfer of Non-Titled Vehicle, or Form MV-51B, is required, along with a $10 fee.
+Suppose the registration is lost and no duplicate is available.
+In that case, a Certification of NY State Registration for Transfer of Non-Titled Vehicle, or Form MV-51B, and a $10 fee is required.